Infinite Scroll

 }

-Install the Infinite Scroll component and its dependency using your preferred package manager.
+Install the Infinite Scroll component for your platform using your preferred package manager.

-The Infinite Scroll component is packed with powerful features designed to provide an exceptional user experience.
+The Infinite Scroll component is packed with powerful features designed to provide an exceptional user experience across both Web and React Native platforms.

 Automatic Loading

-Automatically loads more content when user scrolls near the bottom using Intersection Observer API.
+Automatically loads more content when user scrolls near the bottom with smart load triggering across platforms.

 Virtual Scrolling

-Optional virtualization with TanStack Virtual for handling massive datasets with thousands of items while maintaining smooth performance.
+Optional virtualization with TanStack Virtual for Web to handle massive datasets with thousands of items while maintaining smooth performance.

 High Performance

-Uses efficient Intersection Observer instead of scroll events for better performance and battery life.
+Uses efficient rendering strategies - Intersection Observer for Web and FlatList optimizations for React Native for better performance and battery life.

 Flexible Configuration